In-patient luxury rehab center in Thailand

 Codeine addiction is included in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) by the American Psychiatric Association among opioid use disorders.

-What are the street names for Codeine?
+What are the street names for codeine?

 • Cody